C33Tech/quackerjack/README.md

-# `Quackerjack` v2.0
+# `Quackerjack` v2.1
 ## A Comment Thread Analyzer and Report Generator

-A CLI script, written in Go, that takes a YouTube video (or Instagram post) URL and generates a report about the content of the comment stream.
+A CLI script, written in Go, that takes a YouTube video (or Instagram and Facebook posts) URL and generates a report about the content of the comment stream.

 ![Web GUI](/static/web-gui.png)